 This article is simply my plea to take an honest look.
 Muscle skeletal issues are our wheelhouse and our strong point at this clinic.
 Our professions see them repeatedly all day long all year long.
 All ages, sexes, nationalities and morphologies.
 These issues happen to everyone and anyone and they are all treatable and fixable and when finished and gone – you are done with them –

-You shoulder don’t hurt because you PLAYED football.
+Your shoulder doesn’t hurt because you PLAYED football.
 Your shoulder hurts because you hurt it in football back in the day and proceeded to do nothing for 3 decades to help it recover.
 It’s shredded and sore and doesn’t move right.
 You’ve got a long road ahead and today is the new day 1, let’s take a small step forward.
 OR not.

-It’s not because your grandad hurt his shoulder shoveling coal on the Ole’ Santa Fe either.
+It’s not because your grandaddy hurt his shoulder shoveling coal on the Ole’ Santa Fe either.

 And look, I’ve gone on enough.
 You get it.